Michigan Daily Music matcher

 Initial Wireframes

 Our team began sketching how the information would be presented on each screen on whiteboard.
-We were able to get development feedback as we sketched, which we were able to refine the included functionalities based on feasibility.
-It was here that our team went back and forth on the live map feature — despite most of the team agreeing it was important, it was not worth development power if external sites will be more reliable when it comes to live updates.
+We were able to get development feedback as we sketched, which we were able to refine the included functionalities based on whether the student development team could execute on the backend.
+It was here that our team went back and forth on the live map feature.
+Despite most of the team acknowledging it was important, even if we could execute it, it was not worth development power if external sites will be more reliable when it comes to live updates.

 Mid-Fidelity